mozilla/mozpool/README.md

    they expire.
  * Bug 856733: The Mozpool layer's failure states have been renamed to begin with `failure`.
    The states are now defined as part of the API.
+ * Bug 856111: The file components for building preseed images are now included with the mozpool source

 3.0.1
 =====